-Under the employment and consulting agreements effective May 1, 2012, the NEO are eligible to participate in an Executive Bonus Plan ("EBP") based upon the achievement of specific short and long-term objectives.
-The EBP for fiscal 2013 recognized the importance of future financing either through cash realized by two key objectives; either obtaining a licensing agreement for the Company's lead oncology compound, COTI-2, or an equity financing transaction as defined in the EBP.
+Under the employment and consulting agreements in force since May 1, 2012, the NEO were eligible to participate in an Executive Bonus Plan ("EBP") based upon the achievement of specific short and long-term objectives.
+The EBP for fiscal 2015 recognized the importance of future financing through the realization of cash from two key objectives; either obtaining a licensing agreement for the Company's lead oncology compound, COTI-2, or equity financing of \$5.0 million.

-In addition to the two key objectives, the fiscal 2013 EBP also recognized the importance of three contingent objectives.
-A cash payment for achievement of these objectives was contingent upon achievement of at least one of the key objectives.
+In addition to the two key objectives, the fiscal 2015 EBP also recognized the importance of three contingent objectives.
+A cash payment for achievement of these objectives was contingent upon the achievement of at least one of the key objectives.

-There were no bonuses determined to be payable under the EBP for fiscal 2013 as the two key objectives were not achieved.
+There were no bonuses determined to be payable under the Executive Bonus Plan for fiscal 2015.